avantikabarudwale7/HR-Attendance-Insights-Dashboard/README.md

 - ✅ Designed with stakeholder collaboration (HR Manager, Analytics Manager).
 - ✅ Scalable: Logic built to handle new months/data uploads seamlessly.

-## 📈 Dashboard Preview

-> (Insert dashboard image here or link a screenshot from the PBIX if you're uploading it to GitHub)

 ## 📂 Files
 - `Hr dashboard (Presence insight).pbix` — Power BI file with all transformations and visuals